vtex-apps/shelf/README.md

   }
 ```
 ### Configuration
 Through the Storefront you can change the behavior and interface of shelf.
-But, you also can make adjusts in your theme app, like Dreamstore does.
+But, you also can make adjustments in your theme app, like Dreamstore does.

 | Prop name          | Type       | Description                                                                                 |
 | ------------------ | ---------- | ------------------------------------------------------------------ |